Paul Brinegar: Career

 Brinegar's first credited appearance in a feature film was in Larceny (1948).
 From there, he launched a steady film career that slowed considerably in the late 1950s, after he began appearing on television, but did not end until 1994, when Brinegar made his final screen appearance, as a stagecoach driver, in the 1994 film version of Maverick.

 Brinegar was cast in more than 100 Western films produced between 1946 and 1994, often specializing in playing "feisty, grizzled cowboy sidekicks".
 On television, from 1956 to 1958, he played James H. "Dog" Kelley, the mayor of Dodge City, Kansas, in the ABC/Desilu series The Life and Legend of Wyatt Earp starring Hugh O'Brian.
 Brinegar appears in that series 33 times as Kelley and in one other episode in another role.
 He also portrays Ludwig, a bartender, in the 1959 episode "The Ringer" of The Texan starring Rory Calhoun.
 Brinegar, however, is best remembered as the cattle-drive cook George Washington Wishbone on the CBS series Rawhide (1959–1966).
 Earlier, he had played a similar role, as the character Tom Jefferson Jeffrey, in the 1958 movie Cattle Empire upon which Rawhide was based.

 Brinegar also made two guest appearances on CBS courtroom drama Perry Mason.
 His first appearance on that series, prior to Rawhide, is in the 1958 episode "The Case of the Sun Bather's Diary".
 His second appearance on Perry Mason is in the series' ninth and final season, in the 1966 episode "The Case of the Unwelcome Well".

 In the 1968–1970 CBS Western series Lancer, Brinegar had the role of Jelly Hoskins; and in 1969 he appeared in Charro! starring Elvis Presley.
 Then, in 1973, he played the barman in Clint Eastwood's film High Plains Drifter.
 From 1982 to 1983, returning to television, Brinegar portrayed a humorous cowboy-like character, Lamar Pettybone, during the first season of the ABC series Matt Houston.
 Later, he reprised a revised version of his Rawhide Wishbone character for the 1991 TV movie The Gambler Returns: The Luck of the Draw, in which he delivers a brief monologue that contains references to several old television Westerns.

 Death

 Brinegar died of emphysema at the age of 77 in Los Angeles on March 27, 1995.
-His family directed memorial contributions for Brinegar to the Motion Picture and Television Fund in Woodland Hills, California.

-Brinegar laughs it up with guest star Barbara Eden in a 1964 episode of Rawhide.
+Brinegar with guest star Barbara Eden in a 1964 episode of Rawhide.